bweatherson/demons/latest-export.md

 - So same moves are rational in Short Game as Early Game
 - This turns out to rule out approximately all theories of decision currently on the market.

-## Plan for the Book {#Plan}

-**NOT COMPLETE**

-- Talk about appendices
-- Talk about each chapter
-- This is literally the last thing to write

 # Why So Defensive? {#defensive}

-I'm arguing for causal defensivism.
+I'm arguing for causal ratificationism.
 And much of the argument will come in the next three chapters, when I argue in turn against three of the component parts of of proceduralism.
 But in this chapter I want to first address an argument that proceduralism must be right, because only procedural theories can deliver what decision theory promises: a rule for making decisions.
 And the main argument of this chapter is going to be that decision theory cannot, and should not, be in the business of providing such a rule.
 Such a rule would have to be sensitive to resource constraints, and this kind of sensitivity isn't compatible with doing the kind of theorising that decision theorists do.

 ## Decision Theory and Making Decisions {#algorithm}

-We'll get to why I think decision theory isn't, and shouldn't be, used to help humans make decisions.
+I'll get to why I think decision theory isn't, and shouldn't be, used to help humans make decisions.
 First I want to argue against something that is perhaps less widely believed, but it probably more plausible: that decision theory will be a helpful way for machines who are not subject to serious resource constraints to make decisions.

-We're currently engaging in a massive project of making machines that make decisions, from 'smart' thermostats to self-driving cars.
+We are, collectively, currently engaged in a massive project of making machines that make decisions, from 'smart' thermostats to self-driving cars.
 Now one might have hoped that decision theory would have something useful to contribute to this project.
 That hope I think can be realised, but it's complicated.
 One might have further hoped that decision theory would be helpful in a way that only a proceduralist theory can be helpful, by providing an algorithm to program into the machines.
 And that hope that some might have won't be, and shouldn't be, met.
 That's because sometimes we want the machines to be irrational.
 Here is one simple case of this, based in part on David Lewis's work on nuclear deterrence [@Lewis1989c], and in part on _Dr.
 Strangelove_ [@Kubrick1964].

 Chooser is President of a relatively small country.
-Due to an unfortunate machine translation incident with their larger neighbor during widget tariff negotiations, the neighbor has become an Enemy.
-And this Enemy now plans to express their displeasure by launching a nuclear missile at chooser's largest city.
+Due to an unfortunate machine translation incident with their larger neighbor during widget tariff negotiations, the neighbor has become an enemy.
+(The fact that they are called Enemy should have been a clue that this would happen, but Chooser has the worst advisors and no one noticed this until it was too late.)
+And Enemy now plans to express their displeasure by launching a nuclear missile at chooser's largest city.
 Chooser doesn't have many ways to respond to this; any normal attempt at retaliation would just launch a larger war that would go very badly for Chooser's country.

 Fortunately, Chooser's military has just developed a doomsday device.
 If launched, the doomsday device will kill everyone in Enemy's country.
 And Enemy is smart enough, or at least self-interested enough, to not do anything that will lead to the doomsday device being launched.
 Probably.
 Unfortunately, the doomsday device will not just kill everyone in Enemy's country, it will also kill everyone in Chooser's country.
 Fortunately, Chooser also has the ability to tie an automated launcher to the doomsday device, so it will launch if any nuclear missile hits their major city.
 And they have the ability to let Enemy know that they have tied an automated launcher to the doomsday device.
 So they can make a very credible threat to Enemy.

 If it is likely enough that Enemy will back down when threatened this way, Chooser should install the automated launcher.
 And, and this is very important, they should make sure Enemy knows that they have done so.
 Even if there is some small probability $\varepsilon$ that Enemy will launch anyway, if $\varepsilon$ is small enough, and the probability of having everyone in the largest city killed high enough, it is a risk worth taking.

-I'd originally thought of making the doomsday device kill not just everyone in chooser's country and Enemy's country, but everyone in the world.
+I'd originally thought of making the doomsday device kill not just everyone in Chooser's country and Enemy's country, but everyone in the world.
 (As was the case for the doomsday device in _Dr.
 Strangelove_.)
 But this complicates the decision making in ways I'd rather avoid.
 For one thing we have to account for the loss of future generations.
 For another, as Jonathan @Knutzen2022 points out, we have to account for the loss of humanity in general, on top of the loss of all those individual humans.
 Maybe there is no realistic probability of failure small enough that this could be a reasonable risk.
 But there surely is a probability of failure small enough that the risk of losing a whole country is worth trading off against the certainty of losing the largest city.
-And that's the risk I'm asking chooser to take in this particular example.
+And that's the risk I'm asking Chooser to take in this particular example.
 And I think in the right circumstances, it's a risk to take.

 But now change the example in a few ways.
 Chooser still has the doomsday device, but they don't have the automated launcher.
 Fortunately, Enemy is now blessed, or cursed, with a Demon, who can predict with very high probability how Chooser will react if the largest city is destroyed.
 In particular, the Demon can predict, with very high probability, whether Chooser will react by launching the doomsday device, killing everyone in both countries.
 Unfortunately, the Demon seems to have predicted that Chooser will not do that, because the nuclear missile is now headed towards the largest city.
 What should Chooser do?

 I think it's very plausible that Chooser should not respond by launching the doomsday device.
 Even if Chooser wants to punish Enemy country for launching the nuclear missile, which is a reasonable enough wish, the punishment would not be proportionate, and the damage to Chooser's own citizens would be intolerable.
 If Chooser's only options are the doomsday device or nothing, Chooser has to do nothing.
 Or so I think; I'll just note that this is an appeal to intuition about a case and that some people may feel differently.
 But let's explore what happens if you agree that it would be wrong to kill everyone in two countries to try and prevent a nuclear missile launch that's already happened.

-So rational choice is not the same thing as the choice a well designed machine would make.
+One thing that follows from this view about Chooser is that rational choice is not the same thing as the choice a well designed machine would make.
 And, conversely, a well designed machine will not do just what the rational choice is.
 We just said that the right way to program the machine, if it is available, is to launch the doomsday device as soon as the nuclear missile is detected.
 But Chooser, if they are rational, will not launch the doomsday device in response to the nuclear missile.
 This is a counterexample to Functional Decision Theory (FDT), which says that the rational choice in a situation is the manifestation in that situation of the optimal algorithm [@LevinsteinSoares2020].
 The optimal algorithm is the one the machine runs: automatically launch the doomsday device.
 But that's not what is rational.

 The problem here is that launching the doomsday device is what game theorists call a non-credible threat.
 And you can't make a non-credible threat credible by loudly insisting that you'll really really do it this time, or even that it would be the rational thing to do.

 There is another problem for FDT concerning pairs of cases.
 Change the second example so that Enemy's Demon is actually not very reliable.
 In this variant, they are better than chance, but not a lot better.
 Now Chooser certainly wouldn't set up the doomsday machine to automatically launch; the risk of a false positive is too high.
 So FDT says that in the variant where chooser has to decide what to do after learning the launch was made, chooser will do nothing.
 And while this is the right thing to do, it is made for the wrong reasons.
-Once Enemy has launched the missile, Chooser's best estimate yesterday of how reliable the demon is becomes irrelevant to what chooser should do.
+Once Enemy has launched the missile, Chooser's best estimate yesterday of how reliable Demon in general was becomes irrelevant to what chooser should do.
 But according to FDT it could be decisive.

 So if decision theory is relevant to building machines that make decisions, it's not because the right decision theory should be built into those machines.
 And hence it's not because decision theory must be proceduralist in order to make it possible to build it into these machines.
 It's rather because the people who make the machines face a very hard decision problem about what kinds of machines to build, and decision theory could be relevant to that problem.
 But how is decision theory relevant to that problem, or indeed any problem?
 The next section looks at that question in more detail.